List of Kentucky supplemental roads and rural secondary highways (1–199): KY 116

 Kentucky Route 116 is a 13.726 mi rural secondary highway on the southern rim of Fulton County, much of which runs atop the Kentucky–Tennessee state line.
 The highway begins at KY 166 northeast of State Line.
 KY 116 heads southeast to an intersection with county-maintained State Line Road at the state line; the route turns east onto State Line Road.
 The highway crosses Mud Creek and meets the south end of KY 1127.
 At Jordan, KY 116 intersects the road designated KY 239 to the north and Tennessee State Route 21 to the south.
 East of Jordan, the highway meets the south end of KY 781 and crosses Hicks Branch.
-KY 116 passes under US 51 (Purchase Parkway) and meets the south end of KY 2568 (Eastwood Drive) as it approaches the city limit of Fulton.
+KY 116 passes under I-69 and US 51 and meets the south end of KY 2568 (Eastwood Drive) as it approaches the city limit of Fulton.
 The highway becomes State Line Avenue and enters the city just west of its intersection with US 45 (Highland Drive).
 East of US 45, KY 116 crosses over the Norfolk Southern Railway.
 On the west end of downtown Fulton, KY 116 crosses Harris Fork Creek, veers away from the state line, and meets the west end of KY 129, which takes over State Line Avenue.
 KY 116 continues on Lake Street one block east to the route's end at KY 307, which heads south on Commercial Avenue to the state line and east along Lake Street.